elastic/integrations/packages/salesforce/docs/README.md

 ## Validation

-Once the Salesforce integration is successfully configured, follows these steps to validate the setup:
+Once the Salesforce integration is successfully configured, follow these steps to validate the setup:

-1. Navigate to the **Assets** tab within the Salesforce Integration.
-You should get a list of available dashboards corresponding to your configured data streams.
+1. Navigate to the **Assets** tab in the Salesforce Integration.
+You will find a list of available dashboards related to your configured data streams.
-3. Select the dashboard relevant to your data stream (for example, login, logout, apex, setupaudittrail).
+2. Select the dashboard relevant to your data stream (for example, login, logout, apex, setupaudittrail).
-4. Verify that the dashboard is populated with the expected data.
+3. Verify that the dashboard is populated with the expected data.

 If the dashboard displays the data correctly, your integration is successfully validated.